You might contact the editor in charge of the submission for any question you might have about the process or your review.

 We encourage you to use automated tools to facilitate your reviewing.
 These include:

-- Checking the package’s logs on its continuous integration services (Travis-CI, Codecov, etc.)
+- Checking the package’s logs on its continuous integration services (GitHub Actions, Codecov, etc.)

 devtools::test()on the package to find any errors that may be missed on the author’s system.